Applying for a Grant

 All applications, where possible, should be made online via Airtable (see link) or on our standard form, together with a teachers report or an endorsing class teachers letter.
 We consider applications at fixed points three times a year.
 The deadlines for the receipt of applications are the 30th June for grants starting in September (autumn term), 30th September for grants starting in January (spring term) and 31st December for grants starter after Easter (summer term).
 Any application received after a deadline will be automatically brought forward for consideration in the next cycle.

 “My name is Ellie and I started learning to play the violin in group sessions at my primary school when I was seven.
 The Richard Ely Trust has paid for me to receive individual tuition, and now I am working towards my Grade 4.
 Their support has given me lots wonderful opportunities to perform, improved my confidence so much, and made me more determined to become a better player.
 Learning to play an instrument is one of the best things you can do, it is hard at times, but so rewarding; my violin makes me smile, we have been through a lot together!”

 The Richard Ely Trust for Young Musicians Reg Charity no. 1085780 Grant Application Form

 All sections need to be completed before submitting online.
-If you complete a paper form, this should be sent to:

 Deadlines for the receipt of applications are the 30th June for grants starting in September (autumn term), 30th September for grants starting in January (spring term) and 31st December for grants starting after Easter (summer term).
 Applications after the deadline will only be considered at the next scheduled meeting of the Trust.
 N.B.
 All applications must be accompanied by a teacher’s report or an endorsement from the child’s class teacher.